How To Raise A Bully

 So you want your kid to be a bully.
 Maybe even an online bully?
 But you are worried because he/she isn’t overly aggressive and you have a pretty great parent-child connection.
 Also, you have more than shallow engagements with your child on a daily basis and really don’t ignore him or her enough.
 Well, not to worry because with these simple steps ANYONE can train a bully!

-1) Many kids don’t really know what bullying is, so be sure to keep your child guessing and never discuss these different types of bullying.
+1) Many kids don’t really know what bullying or cyberbullying is, so be sure to keep your child guessing and never discuss these different types of bullying.
 Instead, just model them all so he/she can become familiar with them.

 –The Popular/Aggressive Bully: Over-confidence with aggressive and condescending attitude are the trademarks of these bullies.
 They thrive on physical power and control over their victims and may even boast about their bullying.
 These bullies are sometimes the school’s star athlete or perceived school leader.
 They thrive on the attention and power they get from their aggression.
 Others often tolerate this type of bully because they would rather be accepted than be the next victim.